Bleeping Computer: Content

 Free decryptors to unlock files encrypted by various ransomware families have been released through the forums or the site's news section by third-party researchers.

 Government agencies have included Bleeping Computer cybersecurity articles and analysis in numerous advisories.

 Bleeping Computer's reporting has been cited by major media that cover technology and IT security news.

-The site offers a malware removal training program through its forums that teaches volunteers how to remove Windows infections using various tools, including Combofix, HijackThis, DDS, OTL, GMER, Malwarebytes' Anti-Malware and Rkill, developed by Abrams.
+The site used to offer a malware removal training program through its forums that teaches volunteers how to remove Windows infections using various tools, including Combofix, HijackThis, DDS, OTL, GMER, Malwarebytes' Anti-Malware and Rkill, developed by Abrams.

 In October 2020, there were over 840,000 registered members on the site.

 Legal issues

 In early February 2016, Enigma Software, the developers of the anti-malware suite SpyHunter, filed a lawsuit against Bleeping Computer in response to a negative review of SpyHunter, alleging a campaign to damage the reputation of their company and product.
 Bleeping Computer requested financial aid from its readers to help pay legal fees arising from the lawsuit.
 At the beginning of August 2016, Bleeping Computer filed its own lawsuit against Enigma Software for an alleged long-running smear campaign against Bleeping Computer.
 The lawsuit against BleepingComputer ended in settlement, with BleepingComputer removing Quietman7's posts on Enigma Software's product.